Energy efficient homes cost much less to heat, cool and light, compared to your typical home.

-By the way, avoid gimmicks like rubber dryer balls that claim to save energy, or devices that attach to your power supply and promise huge electricity bill deccreases.
-I not only don't push such products on my site, I go out of my way to expose them.
+By the way, avoid gimmicks like rubber dryer balls that claim to save energy, or devices that attach to your power supply and promise huge electricity bill decreases.
+I not only don’t push such products on my site, I go out of my way to expose them.

 Chances are you already have some idea of where you want to save.
 You can check out my sections on heating and cooling – those are probably the two areas where the most savings are to be had for relatively low cost.
 If you’re thinking of doing a home reno, or just upgrading things like your insulation or windows or exterior doors, go to my upgrades section where you’ll find many home reno efficiency projects discussed.
 Check the menus along the top for other main sections; there are over 150 pages on this site so there’s no shortage of energy savings to be had.